AliMehraji/Documents/posts/securing-node-exporter-metrics.md

 **Authentication**

-Create a hashed password with htpasswd from httpd-tools in RedHat-based and apache2-utilspackage in Debian-based distributions.
+Create a hashed password with `htpasswd` from `httpd-tools` in RedHat-based and `apache2-utils` package in Debian-based distributions.

 ```bash
 htpasswd -nBC 12 "" | tr -d ':\n'